jroblar/jroblar/README.md

 </p>

-I am a Ph.D. student passionate about research and solving problems by working towards a meaningful goal.
+I am a CS grad student at Georgia Tech interested in machine learning and robotics.

 I've worked as a research technician at a research institute in my hometown (IPICyT).
 I developed air quality monitoring devices, analyzed data, and built IoT communication networks.
 In addition, I've been part of Harvard Medical School's Assitant Professor Yu Shrike Zhang research group, where I worked on Digital Light Processing 3D printers, tissue engineering, and biofabrication.
 You can see a full list of what I am up to on my webpage and [Reasearch Gate page](https://www.researchgate.net/profile/Juan-Robledo-Lara).
 If you have any question or found value in something I have created, please feel free to send a message to my [personal email](mailto:jlara36@gatech.edu).

-Currently, I am a first-year Robotics Ph.D. student at Georgia Tech interested in researching topics related to collaborative robots, human-robot-interaction.

 ## ✍️ Hobbies